nhselect/step1-training/content/user-guide/educator/getting-promoted-to-an-educatormanager-role-within-the-platform/switching-applications/index.md

 ![](/img/promotion-to-em_1_n.png)

-As an Educator/Manager you will need to use the **Supervise** application where you can enroll and manage Learners on the proficiencies, and promote delegates to Assessor
+As an Educator/Manager you will need to use the **Supervise** application where you can enroll and manage Learners and promote delegates to Assessor

 2. Select **Supervise** application